directvt/vtm/readme.md

       ----------|------------
        Option   | Cyclically selects the next label in the list and exec the function specified by the `action=` with `data=` as its parameter.
        Command  | Exec the function specified by the `action=` with `data=` as its parameter.
+       Repeat   | Selects the next label and exec the function specified by the `action=` with `data=` as its parameter repeatedly from the time it is pressed until it is released.

       ### Attribute `action=`